The Ascendancy of Baulis Prime

 It was from deep within The Pink Well that the first Baulians swirled upward 3.6 million years ago, having evolved over the previous 2 million years from nearly-blind creatures that resembled many-headed tadpoles to fourteen-limbed amphibians smarter than dolphins and more ruthless than sharks.

 In the 2.6 million years between leaving the Well and finishing the Great Temple the Baulians were a busy species.
 Experienced in deep Well combat — where they fought like octopi and bit like sharks — they were equally proficient soldiers once they left the pink, unpredictable water.
 Although largely immobile on land, they moved with their stone war formations slowly outward from their base, never giving up an inch once taken.
 They devised slings, pulleys, and winches that could obliterate or drag down entire fortresses.
-They invented chemical guns that cold project burning acid two kilometres in the air.
+They invented chemical guns that could project burning acid two kilometres in the air.

 The secret to their success lay in their intelligence and in their interactive anatomy.
 Their cubic shape allowed them to create dense groupings, like the 27 cubes in a Rubik’s Cube, yet multiplied by however many cubes were needed.
 Because their appendages connected one Baulian to the next, the resulting structure was literally as strong as the sum of its parts.
 It was almost impossible to dislodge a Baulian from a communal cube.

 The far continent of Andrandis was inhabited by peaceful herbivores who were less capable of defending themselves than baby deer.
-The Andrites had constructed tree towers overlooking the lakes, the rivers, and the numerous waterfalls that gave the air a fine gold mist.
+The Andrites had constructed tree towers overlooking the lakes, rivers, and waterfalls that gave the air a fine gold mist.
 From their guest-dwellings in the trees they wrote poems about the ecstasies of love and the infinite expanses of the universe.
 They also wrote and acted in plays about the tenderness of forgiveness and reconciliation.
 The Baulians decimated the Andrites, except for 7% of the population, which they still use as zoo keepers, baristas, and lab rats.